aiidateam/aiida-plugin-cutter/README.md

 This will produce the files and folder structure for your plugin, already adjusted for the name of your plugin.

+For the default output of the plugin cutter, see the [aiida-diff](https://github.com/ltalirz/aiida-diff) demo plugin.

 ## Development

 The plugin cutter comes with rather strict continuous integration tests which